AT&T Outage Takes Down 911 Emergency Lines across the US

 "Every call to 911 must go through,” Pai said in the FCC's statement.
 "So when I first learned of yesterday's outage, I immediately directed FCC staff to contact AT&T about it and the company's efforts to restore access to emergency services to the American public.
 I also spoke with Randall Stephenson, AT&T's chief executive officer, and stressed the urgent need to restore service and to communicate with first responders, as well as AT&T customers, about the status of operations.
 Additionally, I announced last night that I have directed Commission staff to track down the root cause of this outage.”

-Losing favor with the government’s most powerful telecommunications regulators could prove problematic for the company, particularly if it needs to seek FCC approval to merge with another carrier or change the way it charges customers for Internet service.
+Losing favor with the government’s most powerful telecommunications regulators could prove problematic for the company, particularly if it needs to seek FCC approval to merge with another carrier or change the way it charges customers for Internet data service.